c4spar/deno-cliffy/command/README.md

 ### Arguments

 You can use the `.arguments()` method to specify the arguments for the top-level and for sub-commands.
-For sub-commands they can also be included in the `.command()` method.
 Angled brackets (e.g. `<required>`) indicate required input and square brackets (e.g. `[optional]`) indicate optional input.
 A required input cannot be defined after an optional input.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";